newfold-labs/wp-module-performance/presentation/README.md

 - **Centralized management** of page interactions to improve readability and scalability.

 ## Implementing POM
 We introduced the Page Object Model design pattern to centralize locators and methods, reducing duplication and improving maintainability.
-With POM, locators can be updated in a single place, minimizing errors and making the framework easier to scale.
+With POM, locators can be updated in a single place, minimizing errors and making the framework easier to scale

 ### How POM Works:
 - **POM is a design pattern where locators and methods for a specific page are centralized into a class.**